To understand how to make your own compost, you need to understand the process of decomposition.

-Anything that has once been alive can be composted: hair, nail clipppings, used tissues, tea bags, and egg shells are some that people forget about.
+Anything that has once been alive can be composted: hair, nail clippings, used tissues, tea bags, and egg shells are some that people forget about.

-What you shouldn't compost generally fall into three categories:
+What you shouldn't compost generally falls into three categories:

 The best composting process comes from an equal ratio of brown and green ingredients.
 Compost should be kept moist yet given plenty of air circulation.
 Air circulation can be obtained in many ways: